engisalor/sketch-grammar-explorer/README.md

 - each call has a dictionary of API parameters in `"call"`
 - calls can optionally contain metadata in other key:value pairs

-The call below queries the lemma "rock" in the [EcoLexicon English Corpus](https://www.sketchengine.eu/ecolexicon-corpus/) and retrieves frequencies by domain text type.
+The call below queries the lemma "rock" in the [EcoLexicon English Corpus](https://www.sketchengine.eu/ecolexicon-corpus/) and retrieves frequencies by several text types.

 **YAML**